The Invisibles (2017 film)

-The Invisibles (German: Die Unsichtbaren – Wir wollen leben) is a 2017 German docudrama by Claus Räfle.
+The Invisibles (German: Die Unsichtbaren – Wir wollen leben) is a 2017 German docudrama film co-written, co-produced and directed by Claus Räfle.
 The film presents the experience of four Jewish teenagers who survived the Holocaust by going into hiding in Berlin during World War II.
 It interweaves personal interviews, dramatic reenactment, archival footage, and narration.
 The main actors are Max Mauff, Alice Dwyer, Ruby O. Fee and Aaron Altaras.

 Plot

 The film recounts the struggle of Cioma Schönhaus, Hanni Lévy, Eugen Friede and Ruth Arndt-Gumpel to survive their persecution as Jews in Berlin from 1942 to 1945.
 Their individual situations are re-enacted, and in interspersed interviews, they recollect and comment on their experiences.
 Their survival is attributed to resilience, luck, and help from others.
 Their saviours come from different walks of life, including ordinary German citizens, communists, Christians, and people working within the Nazi hierarchy.
 The helpers put themselves at great risk should their activities be known to the Gestapo, who work with a network of spies and informants.